Skip to content

 w2298 Last: Created in the 1980s as a city-styled Last, the w2298 was designed to be a shallower version of the 4497s with a subtly elongated toe and mild profile that provides a more refined silhouette.
 Originally designed for more casual dress-focused footwear, the w2298 Last works well for a variety of boot and shoe patterns providing a sleeker shape with a comfortable fit.
 This Last has a slightly narrower width in the forefoot and a snugger waist and heel than the 4497s, but easily fits wider feet.
 Generally, take the same size as the 4497s or related Lasts.

 5402R Last: A modern styled Last with a rounded toe box and low profile that accommodates a wide variety of feet.
 The 5402R Last has a narrower width in the forefoot, waist, and heel than the w2298 and 4497s, but still easily fits a wide variety of feet.
-Generally, we suggest taking the same size as the 4497s or w2298 Lasts.
+For wider feet or a more comfortable fit, consider taking a half (.5) size up from the Tricker's Common Last (4497s).

 4444 Last: Created in 1937 to celebrate the coronation of King George VI, the 4444 is the widest heel-to-toe Last that we carry and has a more generous fit than the 4497s throughout.
 For average to wide feet, we suggest taking a half (.5) size down from your normal Tricker's size when purchasing this Last.